 One Last Thing: Before You Try This At Home

 Honestly, while exposing the narcissist to the people in his life may help some of them to get a clue and stop allowing themselves to be his narcissistic supply, it’ll only temporarily slow the narcissist down.

 In fact, it’ll give him the proper fuel he needs to get his next supply on the line – his very own savior.
 Because, of course, in his version of the story, you’ll be just the crazy bitch who was so mean and hateful to him and who tried to make his family and friends hate him.

 You feel me?
 It’s a cycle.

-It's not worth it - it will only further serve to make you miserable.
+Exposing the narcissist is not worth it – it will only further serve to make you miserable.

 The best and only solution to dealing with this kind of person and remaining or becoming happy in your life is to take back your power and choose to create the life you really want, with or without the narcissist – most likely, without.
 Going no contact or low contact is statistically the most successful way to do it and the only “sure-thing” kind of answer you can find.